 (3) Tariff L1 is available subject to the condition that the consumer satisfies the corporation that the amount of electricity supplied to the consumer’s premises will be less than 50 MW hours per annum.

-[Clause 1 inserted in Gazette 26 Jun 2018 p.
+[Clause 1 inserted: Gazette 26 Jun 2018 p.
 2372.]

 2. Tariff L3 (general supply — low/medium voltage tariff)